 Banquet Server: Job Description, Duties and Requirements

-A banquet server performs serving duties at dinners and events.
+Banquet servers perform serving duties at dinners and events.
 They must be able to stand and walk for an extended period of time while accommodating guests effectively and politely.
-There are no requirements for becoming a banquet server; however, some employers prefer to hire someone with a high school diploma or the equivalent.
+There are no education requirements for becoming a banquet server; however, some employers prefer to hire someone with a high school diploma or the equivalent.

 Banquet Server Job Description